Nani (footballer): Orlando City

 On 18 February 2019, Nani moved to Orlando City, signing a three-year contract on a Designated Player deal.
 He made his club debut on 2 March, coming on as a 70th minute substitute in Orlando's season opener at home against New York City FC; the game ended in a 2–2 draw, with Nani registering an assist on Dom Dwyer's equaliser.
 He scored his first goals for the team on 6 April 2019, when he netted twice in Orlando's 4–3 home win over Colorado Rapids, including the game–winning penalty in the 89th minute.

 On 31 July 2020, he missed a penalty in regulation time against Los Angeles FC in the quarter-finals of the MLS is Back Tournament but later assisted the last-minute equalizer and scored the winning penalty during an extra-time shootout.
-Orlando City eventually finished runners-up in the tournament, losing to Portland Timbers in the final.
+In the semi-finals against Minnesota United, Nani scored two first-half goals to help his team reach the final with a 3–1 win.
+However, Orlando City eventually finished runners-up in the tournament, losing to Portland Timbers in the final.

-On 26 November 2021, Nani announced he was leaving Orlando City following the expiration of his contract.
+On 6 May 2021, Nani's goal against FC Cincinnati in a 3–0 victory five days earlier saw him awarded Goal of the Week.
+On 2 August, Nani was named Player of the Week for providing a goal and an assist in a 3–2 victory over Atlanta United two days earlier.
+On 21 May, the MLS Disciplinary Committee suspended Nani for two games for making physical contact with referee Alex Chilowicz during a match at D.C.
+United five days earlier on 16 May.
+On 26 November, Nani announced he was leaving Orlando City following the expiration of his contract.